 Almighty God is the Creator and Preserver of the heavens and earth (Nehemiah 9:6).
 He is absolutely sovereign over all, eternal, incorruptible, and the only wise God ( I Timothy 1:17).
 His name is YHWH (Yahweh): who is "merciful and gracious, longsuffering, and abundant in goodness and truth" (Exodus 34:6).
 He is also the God of judgement.
 He alone is to be the object of worship deserving glory, honor, and complete undivided devotion.
 He commands monotheism and condemns polytheism.
 "Hear, O Israel: the Lord our God is one Lord: and thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might" (Deuteronomy 6:4 and 5).
-Read articles concerning [the One God] Listen to a teaching called [God our Father] or [Speaking well of God]
+Listen to a teaching called God our Father or Speaking well of God

 The holy spirit is the operational presence and power of God & Christ given to obedient disciples for the purpose of teaching, bringing to remembrance, testifying of Christ, guiding, showing things to come, strengthening, and glorifying the Lord.
 It will lead the faithful ones into the age to come (John 14-16).
-Read [articles about the holy spirit] or read a [theological essay] or listen to a series of [audio teachings].
+Read articles about the holy spirit or read a theological essay.

 Jesus was the only one absolutely resurrected from the dead.
 He has ascended into heaven and is at God's right hand until his enemies are made his footstool.
 All the dead are asleep in the grave until the resurrections (Psalm 110, I Corinthians 15, I Thessalonians 4:13-18).
-Articles about the ressurrection [part 1] [part 2] [part 3] [part 4] or look at our tract called [What Happens When You Die?] or see an [extensive list] of verses on this subject.
+Read articles about the ressurrection part 1, part 2, part 3, part 4 or look at our tract called What Happens When You Die? or see an extensive list of verses on this subject.

 After Jesus' thousand year reign, the unfaithful who have died will be resurrected, judged, and condemned to eternal annihilation and separation from God (Revelation 20:7-15).